-Because of the boot design and neoprene fabric, you may find your feet get warm if you wear them in warmer weather.
+These are great for cooler conditions!
+Because of the boot design and neoprene fabric, you may find your feet get warm if you wear them in pretty warm or hot weather.
 For warmer conditions a more breathable water shoe or sandal might be better.

-8: Merrell Women’s All Out Blaze Sieve Water Shoe
+8: Merrell Women’s All Out Blaze Sieve (best women’s water shoe)

 They feature a neoprene lining at the ankle for a snug fit, as well as stretchy, adjustable cord laces.
 This style of lacing means you don’t have to tie them but can adjust them easily for a more comfortable fit.

 The shoes are open at sections at the sides and at the heel, which should help to keep you cool on warm days, as well as help water drain through.
-This could be a good option if you’re heading off on a trip where you might take part in a range of outdoor sports.
+A great all-round option if you’re heading off on a trip where you might take part in a range of outdoor sports.

 9: Sea To Summit Ultra Flex Water Booties